jessicamcinchak/slider-widget/README.md

 	var slider = Slider();
 	slider.create();

 Define your custom change event through a callback function.
-Using Backbone, we bind our event to our module, listen for changes to the active data point, and trigger an event we define in the instance of slider.on().
-This example changes the color of a div as the slider steps through multiple years.
+Using Backbone, we bind our event to our object, listen for changes to the active data point, and then trigger the event we define in the instance of slider.on().
+This example changes the color of a div as the slider steps through five years.

 	slider.on('change', function(rgb) {
 	    $("#box").css('background-color', function() {